Can You Be Allergic to Weed?

 In these cases, you can try:

-• Taking antihistamines or decongestants to prevent or treat symptoms, such as a runny nose and red eyes
+• Taking antihistamines or decongestants to treat symptoms like runny nose and red eyes

-• Wearing gloves or a face mask when you’re handling cannabis or are around someone who is smoking
+• Wearing gloves or a face mask when handling cannabis or in the company of a sm

 Summary